Ifeoluwakolopin/Admission/README.md

 # Admission
-Just a little practice material
+Just a little practice material, if you come across this please add notes on how i can improve on it.